skannan4/wordlesolver/README.md

 ### Introduction
 The ostensible purpose of this project was to develop some simpler Wordle solvers in Python.
 The secondary goal was for me to refresh my Python skills a bit, since I really haven't play with it much since college and only intermittently used it in my grad school projects (R was just too convenient for seq).
 However, the *real* purpose of all of this was to procastinate on studying for my medicine shelf (which I eventually passed!).
 In that sense, it should be noted that this code is not optimized for speed, it is not optimized for pythonic quality - it is simply optimized for my amusement and entertainment.

-A related point is that I'm sure word-searching is fairly well-studied, and that aside there are probably many people who have already come up with similar/better solvers (that's how `SOARE` became everyone's hipster opening, after all).
+A related point is that I'm sure word-searching is fairly well-studied, and that aside there are probably many people who have already come up with similar/better solvers (that's how `soare` became everyone's hipster opening, after all).
 There's also this [competition](https://github.com/Kinkelin/WordleCompetition) to improve Wordle solvers.
 My whole point was to look at none of that - I didn't want to put any more effort into this than I do playing Wordle anyway.

 With that, here's what I've got.